Wind power in Portugal: Regional trends

 Most of the Portuguese wind capacity is located in the north-northeast distritos.
 Viseu is the distrito with the largest installed capacity, followed by Coimbra, Vila Real and Castelo Branco.

 Major wind farms

 The 240 MW Alto Minho Wind Farm in the Viana do Castelo district became fully operational in November, 2008 when Portugal's Economy Minister Manuel Pinho inaugurated it.
 At the time of completion it was Europe's largest on-shore wind farm.

 The wind farm began generating electricity in 2007, with production increasing as more wind turbines came online, reflecting the modular nature of wind farms.
 The wind farm consists of 68 Enercon E-82 2MW wind turbines and 52 Enercon E-70 E4 2MW turbines, totaling 136 MW and 104 MW, respectively.
 The wind farm will produce 552 GWh annually, avoiding 370,000 tonnes of carbon dioxide emissions.

-Other major wind farms include: Arada-Montemuro Wind Farm (112 MW), Gardunha Wind Farm (106 MW), Pinhal Interior Wind Farm (144 MW), Ventominho Wind Farm (240 MW).
+Other major wind farms include Arada-Montemuro Wind Farm (112 MW), Gardunha Wind Farm (106 MW), Pinhal Interior Wind Farm (144 MW), Ventominho Wind Farm (240 MW).

-Other wind farms include: The Pampilhosa Wind Farm (114 MW) that uses Vestas V90 turbines; The Caramulo Wind Farm with a capacity of 90 MW, using Enercon E-70 E4 and E82/2000 turbines; and the Candeeiros Wind Farm with a capacity of 111 MW, using Vestas V90 turbines.
+Other wind farms include the Pampilhosa Wind Farm (114 MW), which uses Vestas V90 turbines; the Caramulo Wind Farm, with a capacity of 90 MW, using Enercon E-70 E4 and E82/2000 turbines; and the Candeeiros Wind Farm, with a capacity of 111 MW, using Vestas V90 turbines.

 Offshore wind power

-As of 2023 there were no commercial offshore wind parks in operation although interest had been shown by a number of companies to develop the industry.
-The first offshore wind auction is scheduled for 2024.

-Portugal has 2 MW of experimental offshore capacity in the floating wind turbine WindFloat near the Aguçadoura Wave Farm in Póvoa de Varzim.
-It achieved successful testing, and it was transferred to Viana do Castelo in 2016 with planned expansion and renamed Windfloat Atlantic, and the Póvoa de Varzim site will foster a new technology.
+Portugal had a 2 MW experimental offshore windfarm in the floating wind turbine WindFloat near the Aguçadoura Wave Farm in Póvoa de Varzim.
+It achieved successful testing.
+It was transferred to Viana do Castelo in 2016 with planned expansion, and was renamed Windfloat Atlantic.
+The Póvoa de Varzim site will foster a new technology.

+This experimental wind farm was replaced by a commercial grade wind farm by the very same company, using 3 wind generators from Vestas model V164, for a total of roughly 25MW, operating since July 2020.